La Concepción botanical gardens

 The Jardín Botánico-Histórico La Concepción, Malaga’s Botanical Gardens, is just a 15-minute drive from the historic centre and is the perfect escape from the hustle and bustle of city life.

-In fact, in 1990, when the estate became property of the city hall, a plant inventory was created: an impressive 25,000 plants belonging to about 2,000 different species from five continents.
+In fact, in 1990, when the estate became the property of the city hall, researchers created a plant inventory.
+It comprised an impressive 25,000 plants belonging to approximately 2,000 different species from five continents.
 The majority are either tropical or subtropical.

 Besides the gardens, there are also a number of historic buildings you can visit, including the Casa Palacio (Palace House) and the Casa del Administrador (Administrator’s House).